Abstract Submissions are Open

 All abstracts must be submitted electronically and should be no more than 250 words (Titles, author(s) names, and affiliations are not included in the word count).

 Graphs or figures submitted must be in TIFF or JPG format.

 All materials must arrive on or before the abstract deadline noted above.

 Notification for acceptance will be e-mailed as soon as the committee accepts the abstract.

 Authorship on multiple abstracts is permitted.

-Abstracts will be published in September 2020 issue of American Heart Journal.
+Abstracts will be published in the October 2021 issue of the American Heart Journal.